CAMBI-tech/BciPy/bcipy/signal/model/README.md

 ## PCA/RDA/KDE Model

-TODO - more detail is needed here.
-These explanations should be detailed and self-sufficient, or a pointer to such an explanation (preferrably with diagrams!) should be given.

 This model involves the following stages:

 1. Channelwise-PCA to reduce data dimension while preserving as much variation in the data as possible.
 See `pca_rda_kde/dimensionality_reduction.py`.